Poppulo

 In this vertical management structure, employees of each department only communicate with one another and their leaders.
 Generally, the heads of these specialized units will report to the top management of the company.

-Functional organisational structure is just one type of team structure but all businesses, regardless of size, need some sort of structure to operate successfully.
+Functional organizational structure is just one type of team structure, but all businesses, regardless of size, need some sort of structure to operate successfully.
 Companies without a set organizational structure have problems implementing business policies and operating productively.

-An organisational structure outlines how certain activities are directed to achieve the goals of an organization.
-Furthermore, it provides clear roles, routines and ranks for workers, all of which help to improve team coordination and employee motivation by offering clear career paths.
+An organizational structure outlines how certain activities are directed to achieve the goals of an organization.
+Furthermore, it provides clear roles, routines, and ranks for workers, all of which help improve team coordination and employee motivation by offering clear career paths.

 Without a formal organizational structure, employees may find it difficult to know who they should be officially reporting to within the company and which managers are responsible for what.